croath/PlaneWarOSX/README.md

 PlaneWar
 ========

-the plane war using Sprite Kit of iOS 7
+the plane war using Sprite Kit of OS X 10.9